Ada-Developers-Academy/core-unit-3/adding-behavior/connecting-html-css-and-js.md

 </head>
 ```

-We will typically use either `async` or `defer` with our script tags, which we choose to use for any given script in our projects will depend on what the script does and the desired experience for users.
+We will typically use either `async` or `defer` with our script tags.
+Which attribute we choose to use for any given script in our projects will depend on what the script does and the desired experience for users.
 - Feel free to follow your curiosity if you want to learn more about these attributes and loading scripts!
 We recommend [the MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script#async_and_defer) as a great place to start.

 ## Example: Hello, World!